-In other words, a string is any text.
+In other words, a String is a plain text.

-In Expression language, strings are contained within double quotation marks.
+In AEL, Strings are contained within double quotation marks.

 • "Robert California"